While DeSantis was flying legal asylum seekers to Martha's Vineyard, business owners in his state were struggling for workers - KTVZ

 By Vanessa Yurkevich, CNN

-For the past two years Jan Gautem has been filling in sporadically as a housekeeper at hotels in Orlando, Florida, run by Interessant Hotels & Resort Management, or IHRMC.
+For the past two years Jan Gautam has been filling in sporadically as a housekeeper at hotels in Orlando, Florida, run by Interessant Hotels & Resort Management, or IHRMC.

 When he’s not making beds, he’s busy running the company.
 He’s the President and CEO of IHRMC — which is based in Orlando, Florida.

 “I was making beds a couple of days ago.
-It’s very tough to find employees,” said Gautem.
+It’s very tough to find employees,” said Gautam.

 Which is why some business owners in Florida were perplexed when Florida Governor Ron DeSantis sent legal asylum seekers from San Antonio, Texas, to Martha’s Vineyard on two flights earlier this month.

 “Why are they sending them there when we need the people here.
-We could utilize them,” said Gautem.
+We could utilize them,” said Gautam.

 Asylum seekers are legally able to work in the United States while they await their asylum cases.
 During that waiting period, those seeking asylum can apply for work permits — a process that usually takes 180 days before they are authorized.